debashmitap/Topic_modelling_Plotting_with_pdfs/README.md

-# Topic_modelling_Plotting_with_pdfs
-A python script to read a folder with pdfs and plots the percentage of times a certain topic has been discussed  in the pdfs.
+# Topic modelling and plotting with pdfs

+The input path to the folder containing the pdf files should be passed as a command line parameter in the terminal by following this command:

+-f filepath